danwag06/react-onchain/README.md

 npx react-onchain deploy \
   --build-dir ./dist \
   --payment-key <WIF> \
-  --destination <ORD_ADDRESS> \
   --version-tag "1.0.0" \
   --version-description "Initial release" \
   --app-name "MyDApp"
 ```

-After deployment, a `.env` file is automatically created containing all your configuration (payment key, destination address, build directory, and versioning contract).
+After deployment, a `.env` file is automatically created containing all your configuration (payment key, build directory, and versioning contract).
+The destination address is automatically derived from your payment key.
 This file is in `.gitignore` to protect your private keys.

 ### Subsequent Deployments